 We’ve partnered with The John A. Hartford Foundation in providing more than $3 million to expand senior-specific care in emergency departments (EDs) throughout the country through the creation of the Geriatric Emergency Department Collaborative (GEDC).
-Comprised of nine leading healthcare systems across the country, the GEDC is focused on dissemination of best practices and building the evidence to evaluate how senior-specific care in the ED can improve the health, independence and safety of older adults.
-The West Health Institute is researching the outcomes and cost effectiveness of Geriatric ED care and developing a data infrastructure for ongoing performance monitoring and evaluation.
+Comprised of nine leading healthcare systems across the country, the GEDC is focused on the dissemination of best practices and building the evidence to evaluate how senior-specific care in the ED can improve the health, independence, and safety of older adults.
+The West Health Institute is researching the outcomes and cost-effectiveness of Geriatric ED care and developing a data infrastructure for ongoing performance monitoring and evaluation.

 The American College of Emergency Physicians (ACEP) has launched its new Geriatric Emergency Department Accreditation (GEDA) program.
 The program is part of an effort to improve and standardize emergency care for the nation’s older patients and builds on the financial support and foundational work of the Gary and Mary West Health Institute and The John A. Hartford Foundation.